bvishvesh/QueueHub/README.md

 ==> how to run file is described below?

 1.)
 First Download the QueueHub Repo zip.
 2.)
-Unzip it and where you unzipped the Folder.
+Unzip it and where you unzipped the Folder create the file in that folder.
+3.)
+For Simple Queue Write QueueHub.squeue import SQueue.
+4.)
+For Circular Queue Write QueueHub.cqueue import CQueue.